MelBiggs/fullstack-frameworks-project/README.md

 * [Django](https://www.djangoproject.com/) - Django is a Python web framework I used.
 * [Django](https://www.postgresql.org/) - Through Heroku, this is a relational SQL database plugin.

+Further details on all Python packages used on this project can be found in the [requirements.txt](requirements.txt) file.

 ### General Technologies